Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Interior C1,a regularity

-\begin{remark} \Cref{In-l-C1a-mu} is sometimes called the ``key lemma'' (or ``key step'') in the proof of regularity.
-Usually, one uses a solution of a homogenous equation to approximate $u$ (e.g. \cite[Lemma 8.2]{MR1351007} and \cite[Lemma 3.7]{MR3980853}).
-Although the compactness method is applied there, they need the solvability of some equation, which is avoided in our proof. \end{remark}
+\begin{remark} \Cref{In-l-C1a-mu} is sometimes called the ``key lemma'' (or ``key step'') in the proof of regularity (see \cite[Lemma 1.3]{Wang_Regularity}).
+One may use a solution of a homogenous equation to approximate $u$ (e.g. \cite[Lemma 8.2]{MR1351007} and \cite[Lemma 3.7]{MR3980853}).
+Although the compactness method is applied there, they need the solvability of some equation, which is avoided in our proof. \end{remark} ~\\